tari/83pa28d/lesson/day03.md

 ### Decimal

 All number systems use a particular radix.
-Radix is synonymous with "base" if it helps, although I should caution you that saying such things as "All you radix are belong to us" is a great way to get people to throw pointy things at you (but whether it's because of the horrid pun or the tired pop-culture reference is hard to say... :-).
+Radix is synonymous with "base" if it helps.
 To understand what a radix is, consider our everyday system of numbers, which uses base ten.

 Like you learned in grade school and forgot over summer, in a base ten number, each digit specifies a certain power of 10, and as a consequence you need ten